-There are two methods of quickly approximating value: (1) applying a multiple to the discretionary earnings of the business and (2) applying a percentage to the annual gross revenue of the business.
+Two commonly used methods of quickly approximating value are: (1) applying a multiple to the discretionary earnings of the business and (2) applying a percentage to the annual gross revenue of the business.

-The most accurate of the two rules of thumb seeks to approximate the value of a business by applying a multiple to the company’s discretionary earnings.
+The most accurate of the two guidelines seeks to approximate the value of a business by applying a multiple to the company’s discretionary earnings.
 What are discretionary earnings?
-It is NOT the profit or loss that you show Uncle Sam on your tax return.
+Discretionary earnings are NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are — a’hem — not absolutely necessary to the operation of the business.

 Discretionary earnings are the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
 Another way to define discretionary earnings is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
-It is the amount of cash left over after necessary expenses that is available for (1) owner’s remuneration, (2) return on investment and (3) debt service, if any.
-Here’s another article going into greater detail on the subject.
+Here’s an article explaining the subject in more detail.

 Almost all privately held businesses will appraise for somewhere between one to five times discretionary earnings.
 Exactly where in this range that a specific business falls depends on the type of business.

 A less accurate method of estimating the value of a business is to apply a percentage to the company’s annual gross revenue.
-For example, a full-service restaurant with a liquor license will be worth about 30% annual gross revenue if it’s earning the average bottom line profit for its peer group.
+For example, a full-service restaurant with a liquor license will be worth about 30% annual gross revenue if — big “if” — it’s earning the average bottom line profit for its peer group.

-As other examples, auto service shops will be valued at 25 to 30 percent of annual gross revenue and, astoundingly, profitable radio stations will be valued at anywhere from 1.5 to 6 times annual gross revenue.
+As other examples, auto service shops will be valued at 30 to 40 percent of annual gross revenue and long-haul trucking companies at approximately 40 percent.

 None of these appraisal guidelines include the value of any real estate or inventory on hand.
 If the business owns real estate, the value of the realty should be added to the guideline result.
 And inventory, at cost, should also be added to obtain the total estimated value of the business.